Lawrence-SmartPageMaker/Lawrence-SmartPageMaker/README.md

   </a>
   <blockquote name="VBA-MS-products">
     <p>
       A number of practical demonstrations.
-They are about VBA and related Microsoft Products.
+They are about VBA<br>
+      and related Microsoft Products.
     </p>
   </blockquote>